donfelice/csvimportexportbundle/README.md

 Yes.

 - As for now only ezstring and ezemail field types are supported.
 More coming.
 - Will not do imports of unlimited objects very well..
+- Exported files don't look to good in Excel on macOS.
+Appears to be a well known and long story about BOM and UTF and several other monsters..